luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 How it works
 ############

-When your program tried to create the device (:code:`with dai.Device(pipeline) as device:`), the library will search for available devices that are connected either by USB port or on the LAN.
+When your app creates the device object (:code:`with dai.Device(pipeline) as device:`), the library will search for available devices that are connected either by USB port or are on the LAN.
-It searches for PoE devices on the same network (eg. LAN) and communicates over TCP protocol.
+It searches for PoE devices (UDP broadcast) on the same network and communicates with the device using TCP protocol.
-That way PoE devices work in same manner as USB devices.
+That way OAK PoE cameras work in same manner as USB devices.
 As with the USB-C connection, you can specify the Mx ID to specify to which DepthAI PoE device you would want to connect to (`more info here <https://docs.luxonis.com/projects/api/en/latest/tutorials/multiple/>`__).